London Film Critics Circle Awards 2024

 The 45th London Film Critics' Circle Awards honoured the best in film of 2024, as chosen by the London Film Critics' Circle.
-All films are automatically eligible if they are released in UK cinemas or premiere via streaming service between mid-February 2024 and mid-February 2025.
+All films are automatically eligible if they were released in UK cinemas or premiere via streaming service between mid-February 2024 and mid-February 2025.
 The ceremony was held on 2 February 2025 at The May Fair Hotel in London.

 The nominations were announced on 19 December 2024.
 Anora and The Brutalist received the most nominations with seven each, followed by Conclave and The Substance with six apiece.

 Actor Daniel Craig was presented with the Dilys Powell Award for Excellence in Film, named after the British film critic and travel writer Dilys Powell.
-Additionally, Zoe Saldaña was honoured with the Derek Malcolm Award for Innovation, becoming the second recipient of the annual award, named in memory of the late English film critic Derek Malcolm.
+Additionally, Zoe Saldaña was honoured with the Derek Malcolm Award for Innovation, becoming the second recipient of the annual award, named in memory of English film critic Derek Malcolm.

 English film critic Mark Kermode, also a member of the Critics' Circle, reprised his role as host.